NCP donates Rs 2 cr to Maha CM relief fund to fight COVID-19 | Politics

 Deputy Chief Minister Ajit Pawar, Water Resources Minister Jayant Patil and Baramati MP Supriya Sule - all of them NCP leaders - were present on the occasion.

-Rs 1 crore of the total contribution was raised by the Rashtrawadi Welfare Trust (NCP's charitable trust), while the remaining amount was raised through one month's salaries of all the NCP MPs, MLAs and MLCs from the state.
+Out of the total contribution, Rs 1 crore were raised by the Rashtrawadi Welfare Trust (NCP's charitable trust), while the remaining amount was raised through one month's salary of all the NCP MPs, MLAs and MLCs from the state, the party said in a statement.

-The NCP said that since the past one year Maharashtra is faced with an ''unprecedented'' crisis and the state's coffer is strained due to the economic slowdown triggered by the pandemic.
+The NCP said that since the past one year Maharashtra was faced with an ''unprecedented'' crisis and the state's coffer is strained due to the economic slowdown triggered by the pandemic.

 ''The state's coffer is going to be further strained as the state government has decided to carry out free vaccination of citizens (of 18-44 age group).